zqushair/Frontapp-MCP/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see the [Development Guide](/docs/development-guide.md) for information on how to contribute to the project.

 ## Acknowledgements